cloudspannerecosystem/spanner-schema-diff-tool/README.md

 column.

-As this tool does not _understand_ the contents of the expression, it cannot know that this is required, so by not dropping the column, steps 1 and 2 are not required.
+As this tool does not _understand_ the contents of the expression, it cannot know that this is reqnuired, so by not dropping the column, steps 1 and 2 are not required.

+Similarly dropping a column or table which is explicitly specified in a change stream configuration is not supported, even if the change stream is updated in the new DDL file, as change stream updates are only applied after table updates are applied.

-### Note on modified indexes
+## Note on modified indexes

 Modifications to indexes are not possible via `ALTER` statements, but if the `--allowRecreateIndexes` command line option is specified, the tool can modify